Giarre murder

-The Giarre murder was a 1980 double homicide in Giarre, Italy, that shocked Italy and helped spur the Italian homosexual rights movement.
+The Giarre murder was a 1980 double homicide in Giarre, in the Italian region of Sicily, that shocked Italy and helped spur the Italian homosexual rights movement.

 Disappearance and discovery of bodies

 On 31 October 1980, the decomposed bodies of two young males, 25-year-old Giorgio Agatino Giammona and 15-year-old Antonio "Toni" Galatola, who had disappeared from home two weeks earlier, were found dead, hand in hand, both shot in the head.
 The two boys were called "i ziti" ('the boyfriends') in the village.
 Giorgio in particular was openly gay, after having been caught at age 16 in a car by a local carabiniere with another young man.
 He was denounced and given the Sicilian derogatory nickname "puppu 'ccô bullu" ("licensed homosexual").

 Investigation

 When journalists and photographers from all over Italy arrived at the scene to publicize the tragedy, they were met by the town's sense of omertà, not wanting to be associated with the story of a homosexual couple.

 Investigations soon led to the identification of Galatola's nephew Francesco Messina, who was 13 years old and therefore unpunishable.
 Messina claimed that the victims themselves had ordered him to kill them, saying that they had threatened to shoot him if he did not comply.
 Two days later, he recanted, claiming that he had taken responsibility under pressure from the carabinieri.
 No culprit was ever identified, but it was assumed by some to have been Messina, having done so at the families' behest.